-Many stereo freaks devoutly believe, in the case that all components in the transmitting chain are perfect, the audio reproduction will be absolute.
-If two solid state microphones grasp the sound field at the listener point in the recording room, the loudspeakers should deliver faultless reproduction.
+Many stereo freaks devoutly believe, if all components in the transmitting chain are perfect, the audio reproduction will be absolute.
+If two solid-state microphones grasp the sound field from the listener point within the recording room, the loudspeakers should deliver faultless reproduction.
 After all, we only have two ears.
 However, important physical interrelations remain unconsidered in that view.
 In traditional audio, all we can reach is tonal accuracy.
 Veritable spatial reproduction will never happen, because it has already been lost during the recording process.

 1.1 The spatiality of recording

-In the recording room, we are hit from the direct wave front and its reflections from all possible directions.
-In the azimuth level interaural time differences (ITD) arise between the listener's ears, dependent on the starting position of the wave front or reflection.
+In the recording room, we are hit from the direct wave front and her reflections from all possible directions, dependently the starting point of the wave front or reflection.
+Interaural time differences (ITD) arise on the azimuth level between the listener's ears.
 That's an important sign, yet only one part of spatial information.
-ITD`s get evaluated very accurately between around 100 Hz and 3.6 kHz.
+That ITD´s get evaluated very accurately between around 100 Hz and 3.6 kHz.
 At the lower end, the differences in phase are too small, above the result becomes ambivalent, because more than one wavelength fits between the ears.
 Further ambivalence arises regarding front and rear.
-Same ITD`s occur whether the source is in front or behind the listener.
-Over and above, the ITS`s are absolutely independent of the elevation of the source and run time detection remain unusable in that level.
+Same ITD´s occur whether the source is in front or behind the listener.
+The ITS´s are absolutely independent of the elevation of the source.
+Time detection remain unusable in that level.
 For this reason, we need additional cues.
 We use the interaural level differences (ILD) which arise from wave diffraction at the head and shoulders in the upper frequency range as well as by resonance effects at the outer ear.
-The individual moldings of the pinna are causing resonances, which change depending on the elevation angle of the source.
-Our individual listening experience, caused by the shape of the head and pinna, provides an excellent determination of the source position in all three room dimensions.
+The singular moldings of the pinna are causing resonances, which change depending on the elevation angle of the source.
+Our individual listening experience, caused by the shape of head and pinna, provides an excellent determination of the source position in all three dimensions.

 Without correct Interaural Level Differences (ILD), the recording is unavoidably reduced to the horizontal plane.
 In addition, further important information regarding the source direction gets lost because the strong selective effect of the Head Related Transfer Function never becomes included in the transmitting chain.
 That's less important for the position of the source itself.
 In front range ILD values remain small, at least in the horizontal level.
 However, the listener becomes struck f by the strong first sound reflections from above, behind, and all possible other directions.
 Without correct notches and hills in frequency response, caused from directional filter of HRTF, the reproduction generates wrong cues.
 Its amplitude response is sometimes in direct contradiction with the time caused signs.
 Listening fatigue is only one of the results.
 The spatial distribution of the first strong reflections is one of the most important factors for audio perception.
 The subjectively perceived volume, the speech intelligibility and the estimation regarding source distance will be strongly disturbed by wrong cues.
 The attempt to produce a spatial impression with later reverberation remains unconvincing.
 Such late reflections are providing important cues regarding the fine structure and reflective behavior of the surfaces in the recording room, yet are reaching the listener from all directions.
 Thus, we are hardly able to allocate any concrete direction by means of the reverberation tail.